 California Water Service Group’s President and Chief Executive Officer Martin A. Kropelnicki received the Naval Heritage Award from the United States Navy Memorial Foundation at a dinner last night in Honolulu, Hawaii.
-California Water Service Group is the parent company of Hawaii Water Service Company, which provides water and wastewater utility services on the islands of Maui and Hawaii.
+California Water Service Group is the parent company of Hawaii Water, which provides water and wastewater utility services on the islands of Maui and Hawaii.

 “The U.S. Navy Memorial is honored to bestow our Naval Heritage Award on Marty Kropelnicki.
 Marty not only comes from a family that has served in the sea services, but he has tirelessly supported Navy, Marine, and other armed forces personnel in numerous ways, including Disabled Veterans Outreach, job training, and mentorship through California Water Service Group,” said John Totushek, VADM USN (Ret), President and CEO of the U.S. Navy Memorial Foundation.